A Neural Tangent Kernel Perspective of GANs: Proofs of Theoretical Results and Additional Results

+Note that $U$ is indeed an open set whose complement in $\R^n$ has null Lebesgue measure.
+Overall, the result is thus proved for $A = k_{\mathrm{c}}$; a similar reasoning using the previous induction result also transfers the result to $A = \app{\gK_{\phi'}}{k_{\mathrm{c}}}$. \end{proof}

-According to the definitions of \citet{Jacot2018}, \citet{Arora2019} and \citet{Huang2020}, the smoothness of the kernel, for an architecture of depth $L$ is guaranteed whenever the kernels $\Sigma_L^\sigma$ and $\Sigma_L^{\sigma'}$, where $\sigma$ denotes in this proof the activation function, are smooth.
-Note that, in the case of ResNets, there is a slight adaptation of the formula defining $\Sigma_L$ which does not change its regularity.
+\begin{repprop}{prop:ntk_differentiability}[Differentiability of $k$] Let $k$ be the NTK of an infinite-width architecture following \cref{hyp:discr_archi}.
+For any $y \in \R^n$: \begin{itemize} \item if \cref{hyp:discr_archi_smooth_act} holds, then $\app{k}{\cdot,y}$ is smooth everywhere over $\R^n$; \item if \cref{hyp:discr_archi_bias} holds, then $\app{k}{\cdot,y}$ is smooth almost everywhere over $\R^n$, in particular over an open set whose complement has null Lebesgue measure. \end{itemize} \end{repprop} \begin{proof} According to the definitions of \citet{Jacot2018}, \citet{Arora2019} and \citet{Huang2020}, the smoothness of the kernel is guaranteed whenever the conjugate kernel $k_{\mathrm{c}}$ and its transform $\app{\gK_{\phi'}}{k_{\mathrm{c}}}$ are smooth; the result of \cref{lem:conjugate_diff} then applies.
+In the case of residual networks, there is a slight adaptation of the formula which does not change its regularity.
+Regarding convolutional networks, their conjugate kernels and NTKs involve finite combinations of such dense conjugate kernels and NTKs, thereby preserving their smoothness almost everywhere. \end{proof}